lewiswatson55/Suru-Menta/README.md

 # Suru-Menta
- A simple bot using discord.js to directly message a pre-determined user for logging, debugging, and monitoring.
+ A simple bot using discord.js to directly message a pre-determined user from the command line for logging, debugging, and monitoring.

 ## Dependencies
   [Node JS](https://nodejs.org/en/download/)